churtado/getting_and_cleaning_data_project/README.md

 ## Results
 Once the script is done running, please look in your working directory.
 You should see that the .zip file with the Samsung data was decompressed.
 You will also see 2 .csv files:

-1.- complete_data.csv: the original data is provided, joining both the training and the test data 2.- tidy_data.csv: the tidy data set is provided as a .csv file for viewing with a spreadsheet program or directly in R.
+1.- complete_data.csv: the original data is provided, joining both the training and the test data.
+2.- tidy_data.csv: the tidy data set is provided as a .csv file for viewing with a spreadsheet program or directly in R.

 #Codebook
 For more information on the data regarding the original dataset please refer to the file "features_info.txt" in the .zip file with the Samsung data.